albrechtjonas/Java-Game-Snake/README.md

 ped
 that
 How do you liek this4a
-I just loves coding as you know do you like this thing dom
+I just loves coding as you knowfijsdofjsa do you like this thing dom
 123t